 In July 2018, we embarked on a journey from Turku to Vienna by means of Gdansk with Wizz Air.
 Before our flight, we thoroughly reviewed Wizz Air's regulations regarding luggage and discovered that only one piece of hand luggage was permitted at no additional cost.
 Consequently, each of us carefully packed all our belongings into a single piece of hand luggage.
 Initially, this policy appeared to be satisfactory.
 However, since Wizz Air prohibited the presence of extra personal items in the cabin, we were both left with only one item of hand luggage and nothing more.

 An unexpected event took place at Turku Airport, where the representative of Wizz Air requested that both of us surrender our hand luggage to be placed on the aircraft's hold.
 This stipulated that we had to relinquish all our possessions for storage.
 The representative informed us about a newly implemented policy by Wizz Air, which mandated that free hand luggage will now always be stored in the aircraft's hold.
-Consequently, what was once considered hand luggage did no longer retain its previous status, and it became clear to us that no exceptions would be made under any circumstances.
+Consequently, what was once considered hand luggage no longer retained its previous status, and it became clear to us that no exceptions would be made under any circumstances.

-We informed a representative of Wizz Air that we cannot check our hand luggage into the aircraft's hold due to the presence of electronic devices with batteries, medicines, keys, and other prohibited items.
+We informed a representative of Wizz Air that we could not check our hand luggage into the aircraft's hold due to the presence of electronic devices with batteries, medicines, keys, and other prohibited items.
 Unfortunately, Wizz Air was unwilling to assist us.
 They explicitly stated that the only way we could bring our hand luggage into the cabin was by purchasing priority boarding.
 However, we decided against availing of this additional service as it mainly offered priority queuing rather than addressing our concern about carrying essential items in the cabin.
 Therefore, regardless of its contents, we were unable to bring our hand luggage with us without paying for this unnecessary service.

 Fortunately, Wizz Air presented a solution that was either fortuitous or amusing.
 To be specific, we were allowed to bring our essential belongings into the cabin by placing them in a complimentary plastic bag provided by the airport.
 However, using a black garbage bag proved to be impractical, so we resorted to storing our items in pockets and holding onto some of them.